Lynching of Irving and Herman Arthur: Background

 Meanwhile, the three sisters—ages 14, 17, and 20—were being held at the Lamar County jail under the pretense of "protection".
-While the Arthur brothers' remains were being dragged through Paris, the sisters were severely beaten ... taken to the basement, stripped of all their clothing and there, reportedly, raped by 20 white men.
-After the sexual assault, they were given bacon, molasses, and a sack of flour and told to leave the building.
+While the Arthur brothers' remains were being dragged through Paris, the sisters were severely beaten ... taken to the basement, stripped of all their clothing, and then reportedly raped by 20 white men.
+After being raped, they were given bacon, molasses, and a sack of flour and told to leave the building.

 None of the mob members were masked, but, according to a claim by some newspapers, none could be identified due to the darkness.

-As was reported by the McCurtain Gazette, July 10, 1920, Ernest Christian Steen (1892–1960), office deputy for Choctow County, and Sheriff Ben Fitzgerald (né Robert Benjamin Fitgerald; 1886–1967) were was present when the Arthurs were burned to death.
+As was reported by the McCurtain Gazette, July 10, 1920, Ernest Christian Steen (1892–1960), office deputy for Choctow County, and Sheriff Ben Fitzgerald (né Robert Benjamin Fitgerald; 1886–1967) were present when the Arthurs were burned to death.
 He said he was within 50 ft of the pyre and would never again witness such a scene, saying it was too terrible.

 With respect to the assaults on the three sisters, in 2018, historian Hollie A. Teague wrote, "It is difficult to imagine a scenario in which some of those twenty White men were not jailers, police officers, or sheriff deputies.
 Indeed, it is impossible to imagine a scenario in which those officials would not at least be aware of the prolonged assault taking place or who was participating in it.
 Yet, not only was the assault allowed to continue, no arrests were made [immediately] afterward.
 This stands in stark contrast to the reaction that followed attacks on white women or children".

 The next day, July 7, 1920, McCurtain County Sheriff John William DeWitt (1872–1933) of Valliant told the news media that Lamar County Sheriff William Everett "Eb" Clarkson (1875–1945) had confided in him—while in Idabel the night before searching for those whom he thought were the actual killers—that he was sure that one, if not both, of the lynched Arthur brothers would have been found innocent.
 Clarkson insisted that one of the lynched victims was not the murderer and that the other could not be identified.
 There was also a claim that the Arthur brothers likely acted in self-defense following two armed provocations, both by William Hodges (accompanied by his father), who allegedly, during the second incident, fired the first gunshots.
 Herman Arthur, a World War I veteran, was reportedly a skilled marksman.